nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 This guide provides everything a CS1101S Teaching Assistant needs to know to get the most out of JARVIS!

-To use this guide, simply click on the items you would like to learn more about in the table of contents below, or scroll down to the relevant sections below.
+To use this guide, simply click on the items you would like to learn more about in the table of contents, or scroll down to the relevant sections.

 * Table of Contents
 {:toc}